 Contact: Eileen Hilke

-This project challenged pre-service teachers in the history instruction program in the Department of Educational Studies at the University of Wisconsin-La Crosse to think in new ways about the meaningful integration of primary source evidence into history instruction.
+This project by the University of Wisconsin-La Crosse challenged pre-service teachers in the history instruction program at theUniversity of Wisconsin-La Crosse's Department of Educational Studies to think in new ways about the meaningful integration of primary source evidence into history instruction.
 Students planned a unit of study using primary sources from the American Memory Collections.
-The units ranged from home front topics such as rationing and the labor of women to Pearl Harbor, the Japanese-American internment, the Women's Army Corps, the war in the Philippines, and wartime propaganda.
-The Principal Investigator looks forward to following these students during their student teaching experience to see if they integrate the use of primary sources into their instruction.
+The units ranged in homefront topics such as rationing, the labor of women, Pearl Harbor, the Japanese-American internment, the Women's Army Corps, the war in the Philippines, and wartime propaganda.
+The principal investigator followed these participants during their student teaching experience to see if they integrated the use of primary sources into their instruction.